-A return of capital distribution reduces your basis in the shares.
+A nondividend distribution reduces your basis in the shares.
 Basis is explained under Keeping Track of Your Basis, later.
 Your basis cannot be reduced below zero.
-If your basis is zero, you must report the return of capital distribution on your tax return as a capital gain.
-Report this capital gain on Schedule D (Form capital gain depends on how long you held the shares.
+If your basis is zero, you must report the nondividend distribution on your tax return as a capital gain.
+Report this capital gain on Schedule D (Form 1040).
+Whether it is a long-term or short-term capital gain depends on how long you held the shares.

 Example.
-You bought shares in a mutual fund in 1999 for \$12 a share.
-In 2000, you received a return of capital distribution of \$5 a share.
+You bought shares in a mutual fund in 2000 for \$12 a share.
+In 2001, you received a nondividend distribution of \$5 a share.
 You reduced your basis in each share by \$5 to an adjusted basis of \$7.
-In 2001, you received a return of capital distribution of \$1 per share and further reduced your basis in each share to \$6.
-In 2002, you received a return of capital distribution of \$2 per share.
+In 2002, you received a nondividend distribution of \$1 per share and further reduced your basis in each share to \$6.
+In 2003, you received a nondividend distribution of \$2 per share.
 Your basis was reduced to \$4.
-In 2003, the return of capital distribution from the mutual fund was \$5 a share.
+In 2004, the nondividend distribution from the mutual fund was \$5 a share.
 You reduce your basis in each share to zero and report the excess (\$1 per share) as a long-term capital gain on Schedule D.